Introduction

 Because building custom software is a complex and lengthy undertaking, we might need more than one call to discuss every aspect of your future project.
 Sometimes business representatives want various employees to be involved in discussing different aspects of the software.

-For example, Jane invited the education center’s IT department to talk about the future system's hosting and integrations.
+For example, Jane invited the education center's IT department to talk about whether any legacy software modernization would be required.
 She invited their accountant to discuss the investments.
 She invited some of their teachers to discuss the software features.

 If you have not thought about how you will organize the procurement process, we will offer you an optimal way to do so.
 But if you have, we would love to hear your expectations.
 Our goal here is to optimize your resources.